Monday, February 21, 2011

 When the rumors of the goddess Rhiannon’s fate had reached his ears, the farmer realized what had happened and set out at once to return the child to his parents.
 Most legends suggest that the badger actually was the enraged suitor that Rhiannon had rejected who had escaped and taken his revenge by kidnapping Rhiannon's infant son.

 Pwyll and his people quickly recognized the boy for Pwyll and Rhiannon’s son.
 The goddess Rhiannon was restored to her honor and her place beside her husband.
+Although she had suffered immensely at their hands, Rhiannon, goddess of noble traits, saw that they were ashamed and was filled with forgiveness and understanding.

 ~~ Courtesy of goddessgift.com